dankhan/discord-season-bot/README.md

-	"daysRemainingChannelId": "<your-channel-id>",  // the channel id in discord your server for the season countdown timer "token": "<your-discord-token>",                // the bot's secret access token "ephemeral": false,                             // whether messages are visible channel-wide or jut by the individual "commandName": "season"                         // the top-level slash command this bot uses }
+	"daysRemainingChannelId": "<your-channel-id>",  // the channel id in discord your server for the season countdown timer "token": "<your-discord-token>",                // the bot's secret access token "ephemeral": false,                             // whether messages are visible channel-wide or jut by the individual "commandName": "season",                        // the top-level slash command this bot uses "updateInterval": "300000"                      // how many ms does the countdown timer refresh the channel name (note: discord rate limited)
+}
 ```